Skip to main content

 Preparing for my MIT admissions interview (hopefully!) and I'm stressing out a bit.
 Anyone have an idea of the types of questions they ask?
 I want to be prepared and make a good impression.
 Thanks guys!

 3. Discuss your academic interests: Be ready to talk about your favorite subjects, research projects, or any other academic experiences that have been important to you.
-Explain why you're passionate about these topics and how you’ve pursued them outside of the classroom.
+Explain why you're passionate about these particular topics and how you’ve pursued them outside of the classroom.

 4. Extracurricular activities: Be ready to discuss your involvement in extracurricular activities, leadership roles, or other experiences that have been meaningful to you.
 Elaborate on what you've learned from these experiences and how they've influenced your personal growth.